Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 36 of 10036.
-Question36.
-Which of these chain structures are formed by the carbon atoms through covalent bonds?
-Correct
+36. Which of these chain structures are formed by the carbon atoms through covalent bonds?

 Carbon is the most common element which undergoes catenation and forms long chain compounds.
 Carbon atom links repeatedly to itself through covalent bond to form linear chain, branched chain or ring structure.